Districts of Redditch: Matchborough

 Matchborough is a large district of Redditch.
 Its location lies between Winyates, Ipsley and Washford in the New Town.
-Matchborough consists of 2 areas, Matchborough East, off Milhill Road, and Matchborough West.
+Matchborough has two areas, Matchborough East, off Milhill Road, and Matchborough West.

 Matchborough also has a small shopping centre called Matchborough Centre, off Matchborough Way, which is adjacent to Matchborough Pond, and the area's two schools: Arrow Vale High School and Matchborough First School.

 Moons Moat

-The district of Moon's Moat is an industrial and business estate in the north east of Redditch between Church Hill and Winyates.
-Moon's Moat itself is located in Church Hill.
+The district of Moon's Moat is an industrial and business estate in the north east of Redditch between Church Hill and Winyates, which takes its name from a medieval moated site which is nearby to the south west.
+Today a flat rectangular island surrounded by water from a stream, the site was in use from the late 13th or early 14th century until the 17th century.
+Archaeological excavations in the 20th century found cobbled surfaces and stone building foundations.

-The district takes its name from an ancient moated homestead which was founded by Monks and dates back to the 12th century.
-It is now a listed heritage site.
-The medieval homestead was inhabited by the Mohun family which is where the name "Moon's" Moat comes from (Mohun being an early name for Moon).
-The homestead was last in use in the 18th century, but by the end that century the Mohuns had died out.
-The homestead fell into disuse and became a ruin.
-What was left of the homestead was removed so that nothing visible now remains on the site.

-The Moon's Moat site is believed by some to be haunted by the ghost of Lady Mohun who is said to appear on or near to the site on the eve of St Agnes (21 January).
-There is some folklore and history associated with the site concerning a suicide and a murder which may explain the ghost story.

 Oakenshaw

 Oakenshaw is a largely residential area with a mix of privately owned and social housing.
 There is a prominent McDonald's in the centre of Oakenshaw on the A441 roundabout.
 Oakenshaw is also home to Tesco Extra, which lies against Redditch's notable cloverleaf junction.

 This area gets its name from Oakenshaw Farm, sometimes known as Pheasant Farm.
-The farm was located, where the underpass from Tesco to Greenlands is today, and a small lane ran from opposite Yvonne Road in Crabbs Cross to Oakenshaw Road in Greenlands, in which modern Oakenshaw lies upon.
+The farm was where the underpass from Tesco to Greenlands is today, and a small lane ran from opposite Yvonne Road in Crabbs Cross to Oakenshaw Road in Greenlands, in modern Oakenshaw.